Send your club and village reports to newsdesk@bridlingtonfreepress.co.uk

 Charity rock event

-North Wolds Lions Club is hosting a charity rock event at Driffield Town Cricket and Recreation Club on Saturday, September 13.
+North Wolds Lions Club is hosting a charity rock event at Driffield Town Cricket and Recreation Club this Saturday, September 13.

 Bingo night